Tongren Dejiang Airport

-Tongren Dejiang Airport (铜仁德江机场) is an under-construction airport located in Dejiang county of Tongren City in Guizhou Province of Southwestern China.
+Tongren Dejiang Airport (铜仁德江机场) is an airport located in Dejiang county of Tongren City in Guizhou Province of Southwestern China.
 It formerly called "Qianbei (Dejiang) Airport".
-Tongren Dejiang Airport is about to operate in 2025.
+Tongren Dejiang Airport is opened on 18 May 2026.
+This will be the 12th civil aviation airport in Guizhou Province and the second in Tongren City.
+The inaugural flight route will be to Guiyang operated by Colorful Guizhou Airlines.